DeepMicroscopy/CanineCutaneousTumors/README.md

 # CanineCutaneousTumors

 This repository contains code examples for working with our publicly available dataset on microscopicwhole slide images (WSIs) of canine cutaneous tumors.
-The dataset can be downloaded [here](https://wiki.cancerimagingarchive.net/display/Public/CAnine+CuTaneous+Cancer+Histology+%28CATCH%29+Dataset) via the website of The Cancer Imaging Atlas.
+The dataset can be downloaded [here](https://wiki.cancerimagingarchive.net/display/Public/CAnine+CuTaneous+Cancer+Histology+%28CATCH%29+Dataset) via the website of The Cancer Imaging Archive.

 <p float="left">
   <img src="canine_cutaneous.JPG" width="500" alt="Dataset"/>